Ramesh2031/DMIT1508-RH/README.md

 # Supplemental Learning - rosemaryh@nait.ca
 ## DMIT1508 - Database Fundamentals

-This is the repository (collection of files) that has been used for XXXXXXX' Supplemental Learning Sessions that are held at NAIT for the Fall 2019 semester.
+This is the repository (collection of files) that has been used for Rosemary's Supplemental Learning Sessions that are held at NAIT for the Fall 2019 semester.

 ---